alecheckert/saspt/doc/api/input_format.rst

 Note on input format
 ====================

-One of the simplest formats to store trajectories is a large table of coordinates.
+saspt expects input trajectories as a large table of spatiotemporal coordinates.
 Each coordinate represents the detection of a single fluorescent emitter, and is associated with a *trajectory index* that has been assigned by a tracking algorithm.
 An example is shown in the figure below.